Top 8 Strangest Things FedEx Has Ever Shipped

 While preparations for a seminal Van Gogh exhibition were underway at the Kunstmuseum Basel in 2009, a nearby hotel decided to transport the world-famous Van Gogh Table from the Auberge Ravoux in Auvers-sur-Oise, France, to Basel.

 The Grand Hotel Les Trois Rois offered a special ‘Menu Van Gogh’ – and a closer look at the table – with some of the artist’s favourite French dishes to complement the exhibition nearby.
-FedEx teamed up with the art historians and hoteliers to conduct safe and secure passage for the priceless furniture.
+FedEx teamed up with the art historians and hoteliers to conduct safe and secure passage for the priceless piece of furniture.

 5. Beaujolais Nouveau wine, France to Japan

 Japan is a huge market for Beaujolais Nouveau.
 In November 2004, FedEx took the special wine to the skies, shipping 504,000 bottles of Beaujolais Nouveau wine from Lyon-Saint-Exupery Airport to Japan.
 As wine is a delicate and potentially volatile product, FedEx needed to make sure that it could be transported at the correct temperature and tilt angle to make it to the uncorking ceremony went without a hitch.
 An annual uncorking celebration saw Japanese oenophiles uncork over 630 tons of wine!

 6. Parts from the historic Titanic from Milan, Italy to Atlanta, Georgia

 For the Atlanta Museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
 And then calamity struck.
 Exhibition artifacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
 With the museum at a loss, FedEx stepped in.

-In a race against time to move the special cargo in time for the exhibition to open, our European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.
+In a race against time to move the special cargo in time for the exhibition opening, our European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.